-Having someone there for support can make a victim more comfortable when talking about sexual assault, and in turn, not only are they protected from being traumatized again but they may be able to talk more truthfully about their case.
+Having someone there for support can make a victim more comfortable when talking about sexual assault, and, in turn, not only are they protected from being traumatized again, but they may be able to talk more truthfully about their case.

 Untrained, uneducated men

-This, too, is a real issue as Jehovah’s Witnesses then rely on untrained, uneducated men to somehow come to proper conclusions about accusations they hear and trust them to do this without somehow traumatizing the victims all over again.
+This, too, is a real issue, as Jehovah’s Witnesses then rely on untrained, uneducated men to somehow come to proper conclusions about accusations they hear, and trust them to do this without somehow traumatizing the victims all over again.

 Note how the victim spoke of the ordeal of having to speak to these men; they interrogated her and acted as if she was insulting them by her accusations.
 They made her feel as if she was to blame for the entire situation.

 I wasn’t there so of course I can’t say whether or not the elders were actually getting off on what was being told to them, but the bottom line is that the victim felt as if they were enjoying the process of asking her these questions, either sexually or just as an exercise in their power over her.

 A very disturbing part of the inquiry came when it was revealed that the elders counseled one abuse victim about talking to others about the abuse, including her fiance:

-There are a few disturbing things here; one is that a person should be allowed to speak to others to get support for having been abused, and especially to one’s fiance.
-Abuse, and especially sexual abuse, can affect a person for years if not decades and obviously may affect their marriage.
+There are a few disturbing things here; one is that a person should be allowed to speak to others in order to get support for having been abused, and especially to one’s fiance.
+Abuse, and especially sexual abuse, can affect a person for years, if not decades, and obviously may affect their marriage.
 Sexual abuse can affect a person sexually, and it’s only fair for both parties that they speak openly and honestly about these things.

-It’s also disturbing to think that the elders applied a scripture about gossiping and meddling and “being unoccupied” to a case of wanting support for having been abused and molested for many years.
-This wasn’t idle gossip and this woman wasn’t “meddling.”
+It’s also disturbing to think that the elders applied a scripture about gossiping and meddling and “being unoccupied” to a case of wanting support for having been abused and molested for many years!
+This wasn’t idle gossip, and this woman wasn’t “meddling.”
 A victim of sexual molestation needed support and comfort and instead, got only counsel and chastising.